FLASHBACK FRIDAY: LOCKE’S MIRACLE FINISH IN CHRISTCHURCH

-Young winger Kevin Locke had already scored a memorable first-half double, and toed a Lance Hohaia grubber kick ahead from near halfway in the final minute of play as the Warriors rolled the dice one last time.
+Young winger Kevin Locke had already scored a memorable first-half double before he toed a Lance Hohaia grubber kick ahead from near halfway in the final minute of play as the Warriors rolled the dice one last time.

 Displaying electrifying pace, Locke narrowly won the race to the ball ahead of Roosters speedster Phil Graham and planted the ball as his torso was simultaneously bent around the goalpost in a punishing collision.

-Replays showed Locke had successfully scored the gutsy leveller, while James Maloney added the simple conversion after the siren to win a thrilling encounter 20-18.
+Replays showed Locke had successfully scored the gutsy leveller, while James Maloney added the simple conversion after the siren to win an unforgettable game 20-18.